ATTENTION ARIZONA SPACE GRANT STUDENTS:

 SCB2 is free to participate!
 All meals, housing, and equipment/resources needed to participate (research tools, computers, notebooks, etc.) are provided upon arrival.
 We do not provide stipends for travel to/from the SCB2 program.

 Biosphere 2 is located in the wonderfully diverse Sonoran Desert, and the accommodations are beautiful.
 The researcher casita you will be staying in is a rustic, Santa Fe-style house.
 Each casita has from three to five bedrooms with a shared living area.
 The rooms are spacious and feature wireless Internet access and central air conditioning.
 Please remember to bring toiletries and any appliances you need or use on a daily basis.
 Bedding, a set of towels, shampoo, soap, and lotion are all provided.
 At night, the casita village is well lit, but the surrounding property can be quite dark.
 There is a flashlight in each bedroom, but bringing your own flashlight/headlamp is encouraged.
 Come prepared with close-toed shoes, water bottle, and sun protection.
 Bathrooms are generally shared (suite-style) among two bedrooms.
-An individual bed will be provided to each participant, however, you will share a casita with one or more undergraduates of the same gender from the University of Arizona or Kyoto University.
+An individual bed will be provided to each participant, however, you will share a casita with one or more students of the same gender from AZSG or KU.
 Remember, it can get hot during Arizona summers so bring sun-protective layers.
 Monsoons can hit suddenly this time of year, so make sure to bring an umbrella or raincoat.
 Pack clothing for research in and out of the Biosphere 2 facility, leisure clothes, and sleeping clothes.
 Pack one nice shirt for the last day of SCB2 when you will present your research.

 All meals will be provided and dietary restrictions will be adhered to.
 Participants will receive 3 meals per day plus snacks and beverages.